garrynicholas/First-Web-Programmed-in-2021/README.md

 This project represents my first experience programming a website in 2021, when I was 17 years old.
 I started by creating a user interface for the homepage of a clothing store website.
 It marked a significant milestone in my progress as a developer.

 Table of Contents
-> Introduction
+- Introduction
-> Features
+- Features
-> Technologies Used
+- Technologies Used
-> Installation
+- Installation
-> Usage
+- Usage
-> Contributing
+- Contributing

 Introduction
 This project is a simple user interface for a clothing store website.
 It includes the homepage design, showcasing various elements that would be typical for such a site.
 This project was developed to practice and demonstrate my skills in web design and development.

 Features
-- Clean and modern UI design
+- 2015 Old Modern UI Style Website
-- Responsive layout for various screen sizes
-- Interactive elements such as buttons and links
-- Technologies Used
-- HTML5
+- HTML
-- CSS3
+- CSS
 - JavaScript

 Usage